Tomographic reconstruction: Reconstruction algorithms

 Practical reconstruction algorithms have been developed to implement the process of reconstruction of a three-dimensional object from its projections.
 These algorithms are designed largely based on the mathematics of the X-ray transform, statistical knowledge of the data acquisition process and geometry of the data imaging system.

 Fourier-domain reconstruction algorithm

 Reconstruction can be made using interpolation.
 Assume $N$ projections of $f(x,y)$ are generated at equally spaced angles, each sampled at the same rate.
 The discrete Fourier transform (DFT) on each projection yields sampling in the frequency domain.
 Combining all the frequency-sampled projections generates a polar raster in the frequency domain.
 The polar raster is sparse, so interpolation is used to fill the unknown DFT points, and reconstruction can be done through the inverse discrete Fourier transform.
 Reconstruction performance may improve by designing methods to change the sparsity of the polar raster, facilitating the effectiveness of interpolation.

-For instance, a concentric square raster in the frequency domain can be obtained by changing the angle between each projection as follow:
+For instance, a concentric square raster in the frequency domain can be obtained by changing the angle between each projection as follows: